Configuration

 Select a path on the MAGS server where the new MAGS option file will be created.

-Decide whether this backup instance will be used to backup Windows type file systems (NTFS, CIFS) with the SPECTRUM PROTECT client installed locally on your MAGS server (“Local”) or whether this backup instance will be used to backup Unix type file systems (NFS, XFS, BTRFS, ext4 etc.) with a SPECTRUM PROTECT client installed on a Linux machine (“Remote”).
+Decide whether this backup instance will be used to backup Windows type file systems (NTFS, CIFS) with the STORAGE PROTECT client installed locally on your MAGS server (“Local”) or whether this backup instance will be used to backup Unix type file systems (NFS, XFS, BTRFS, ext4 etc.) with a STORAGE PROTECT client installed on a Linux machine (“Remote”).

 ../_images/image016.png